 OBTAINING A VOTER REGISTRATION FORM

-By mail/ in writing: Request registration materials from County Recorder's office of which you are a legal resident
+By mail/ in writing: Request registration materials from your County Recorder's office of which you are a legal resident

 VERIFYING YOUR VOTER REGISTRATION STATUS